-Looking for Apples: Why Are Some Brown Inside (But look Good Outside) in 2020?
+Looking for Apples: Why Are Some Brown Inside (But look Good Outside) in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
 If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 Have you bought apples (especially Fuji) that look great and when you get them how and cut them open, you find they are brown or have brown spots inside?
 This is becoming a more common problem, and unscrupulous (or simply incompetent) middlemen may be at the heart of it.
 It has to do with how the apples are stored after they are harvested.